 CVG, the site I wrote this diary on, is gone forever.
-I backed up all the words and pictures from both diaries though, and PC Gamer are happy to start putting them up on their own site.
-Don’t know when though.
+PC Gamer have all the text and images, and are gonna put them back up at some point, don’t know when though.

 Space Glee!
 Galactic Civilizations III Announced! | Rock, Paper, Shotgun: […] how unlikely it is that Tom Francis will write a book-length diary about it, as he so marvellously did for GalCiv2, what with him off being a highly talented indie developer now.
 At least we get the game, at long […]